LLNL/shroud/docs/reference.rst

     Name of function used to delete memory allocated by C or C++.

 C_name_scope
     Underscore delimited name of namespace, class, enumeration.
     Used with creating names in C.
+    Does not include toplevel *namespace*.

 C_result
     The name of the C wrapper's result variable.